 You might think that expensive, luxury cars would make for the best investment, but this isn’t always the case.
 In fact, sometimes high-class models are the fastest to depreciate.
 After all, most people prefer to buy these new or lease them.
 It’s worth looking into cars that retain their value, as these make the best investments.

 Make sure you buy from a dealership that services your car before you drive away.
-You’ll also want good warranty coverage.
+You’ll also want good auto warranties coverage.
 This will help you protect your investment.

 Use The Best Parts